lite-xl/lite-xl.github.io/README.md

 The server supports auto code reloading, so the website will automatically refresh if changes were made.

-To build the website, run `poetry run mkdocs build`.
+To build the website, run `uv run mkdocs build`.
 The website will be built in the `site/` directory.

 ## Configuration